 Contact OMSA with any questions about the Success Fund.

 Ohio Wesleyan University's Wesleyan Council for Student Affairs (WCSA) sponsors a textbook reserve program.
 Through this program, WCSA purchases textbooks that are used in 100 and 200 level courses, and puts them on reserve in the Beeghly Library.
 Faculty have the choice to opt-out of the program, but the vast majority of faculty participate in this program.
-Textbooks can be checked out for a period of time, but the textbooks cannot leave the library.
-Questions about the program can be directed to the University librarians.
+Reserve items can typically be borrowed for several hours at a time and access is on a first come, first served basis.
+Students can visit the Course Reserves page and search by instructor or course to determine if items for their courses are available.

-There are currently no funds available to assist students with renting their textbooks through the Bookstore.
-Students should check with the library to see if they have the option of obtaining the book through an electronic resource or not.
-Also new this year, students are now able to charge their textbooks to their student account.
-More information about charging textbooks to your student account can be obtained via the Bookstore, and questions around options for paying off your student balance, to include any textbook charges can be directed to the Bursar's Office.
+Students are now able to charge their textbooks to their student account.
+More information about charging textbooks to student account can be obtained via the OWU Campus Store.
+Questions around options for paying off your student balance, which include any textbook charges can be directed to the Office of Student Accounts.

 Ohio Wesleyan offers a limited number of laptop computers for eligible students to loan our each semester.
 The goal of this program is to ensure students have the technological resources they need to succeed at the University.